jenkinsci/hetzner-cloud-plugin/README.md

 - `Number of Executors`

-- `Keep around minutes` - Time that agent will be kept online after it become idle.
+- `Shutdown policy` - Defines how agent will be shut down after it becomes idle
+  - `Removes server after it's idle for period of time` - you can define how many minutes will idle agent kept around
+  - `Removes idle server just before current hour of billing cycle completes`

 ### Scripted configuration using Groovy